 If you experience a life event while you are a member of the fund, such as getting married, having a child or buying a house, you can apply to increase your death, TPD or IP cover by answering a few questions within 90 days of the life event occurring, including about your employment, health and lifestyle.
 We call this applying for cover due to a life event.

-You can apply for cover by logging in to Member Online and clicking the 'Insurance' tab.
+The simplest way you can apply for cover is by logging into Member Online and clicking on the 'Insurance' tab.

 Life Events include